bluetoother/ble-shepherd/README.md

 <a name="addDefinition"></a>
 ### 3.1 How to define your own Services and Characteristics

-In order to let **ble-shepherd** parse and build the packet of your private services and characteristics, you should first register the private definitions to **ble-shepherd** by calling `central.regGattDefs(type, regObjs)` method.
+To let **ble-shepherd** parse and build the packet of your private Services and Characteristics, you should first register the private definitions to **ble-shepherd** by `central.regGattDefs(type, regObjs)` method.

-* `regObjs` contains the registration information depending on which type you want to register.
+* `regObjs` contains the registration information depending on which type, Service or Characteristic, you like to register to **ble-shepherd**.
     * If `type === 'service'`, `regObjs` should be given with an array of the _Service information object_.
-Each entry is an object with properties shown in the table:
+Each entry in this array should be an object with properties listed in the table:

         | Property | Type     | Mandatory | Description         |
         |----------|----------|-----------|---------------------|